jadnohra/trace/README.md

 The client is a single standalone c++ header file and can therefore be integrated without much trouble.

 The client connects silently and auto-magically to the IP address '127.0.0.1' and a fixed port.
 If this is successful, a message is printed to the console.
 Otherwise, all tracing fails silently.
+To connect to a remote server, trace::first_connect([ip], [port]) is to be called before any other call.

 #### Basic Usage